 Generic Name: abacavir (Oral route)

-Serious hypersensitivity reactions, lactic acidosis, severe hepatomegaly with steatosis (including fatal cases) have been reported.
+Serious hypersensitivity reactions, lactic acidosis, and severe hepatomegaly with steatosis (including fatal cases) have been reported.
 Risk for experiencing a hypersensitivity reaction to abacavir is increased in patients carrying the HLA-B*5701 allele.
 Abacavir is contraindicated in patients with a prior hypersensitivity reaction to abacavir and in HLA-B*5701-positive patients.
-Screening for the HLA-B*5701 allele is recommended prior to initiation of abacavir or reinitiation in patients with an unknown HLA-B*5701 status who have previously tolerated abacavir.
+Screening for the HLA-B*5701 allele is recommended prior to abacavir initiation and when reinitiating therapy in patients with an unknown HLA-B*5701 status who have previously tolerated abacavir.
 Discontinue abacavir and do not restart if a hypersensitivity reaction is suspected or cannot be ruled out.
 Discontinue abacavir if lactic acidosis or pronounced hepatotoxicity are suspected .

 Commonly used brand name(s)